Drew Tate: Coaching career

 Tate entered the coaching ranks with Coastal Carolina University in 2018 as a defensive coach.
 Tate described the position by saying, "It was a desk job, basically."
 After playing again with the Roughriders at the end of 2018, Tate became quarterbacks coach for the BC Lions under head coach DeVone Claybrooks.
 Following the season and Claybrooks' firing, Tate became a multi-positional coach for The Spring League.
 Tate coached receivers, tight ends, and running backs for the Alphas, and was involved in a sideline fight with Conquerors quarterback Justin McMillan during week 2.

 Tate spent the 2021 season as the quarterbacks coach at UT Martin before joining the Northern Iowa staff as the tight ends coach.
 In early February 2023, Tate returned to coach in Canada, accepting a job as the receivers coach for the Saskatchewan Roughriders.

 On March 5, 2024, it was announced that Tate had joined the Toronto Argonauts as an offensive assistant coach.
 He won the 111th Grey Cup in his first year with the Argonauts.

+It was announced on January 8, 2026, that Tate had joined the Ottawa Redblacks to serve as their quarterbacks coach.